-By contrast, InMotion doesn’t expect you to pay a premium for security.
+By contrast, InMotion Hosting doesn’t expect you to pay a premium for security.
 It offers a security suite that incorporates hack protection, DDoS (Distributed Denial of Service) protection, and an advanced web application firewall (WAF) called the SmartWall Threat Defense System to protect against malicious traffic and script injection.

-InMotion makes automatic backups of your website – but you should be aware that the company doesn’t guarantee these backups and advises you to also make your own.
-If your webspace exceeds 10 GB, InMotion won’t back it up at all.
+InMotion Hosting makes automatic backups of your website – but you should be aware that the company doesn’t guarantee these backups and advises you to also make your own.
+If your webspace exceeds 10 GB, InMotion Hosting won’t back it up at all.

 Bluehost will make courtesy backups of your webspace, but these are R1 snapshots (essentially, a previous version of your database, not a complete copy of all your data).
 And you have to pay a fee if you want to restore from one of these backups.
 Bluehost recommends you purchase its backup add-on, CodeGuard Basic, for access to automatic backups that you can schedule, as well as tools to help you restore backups easily.

 And the winner is: InMotion Hosting.
 Unlike Bluehost, InMotion Hosting doesn’t make you pay for security for your website, and its SmartWall Threat Defense System means that your website will be protected 24/7/365 against malicious traffic.

 The Lowest Price Doesn’t Always Mean the Best Value for Your Money